giacovecci/mittel/src/content/highlights/tv-news-bidding-farewell-to-scholz-in-style.md

 thumbnail: /uploads/josh-pic-2.jpg
 summary: >-
-  Ahead of the pivotal federal election I provided the necessary local expertise, contacts and production assistance, for Channel 4 News trademark exciting and poignant coverage.
+  Ahead of the pivotal federal election I provided the necessary local expertise, contacts and production assistance, for Channel 4's trademark exciting and poignant coverage.